angular-schule/website-articles/blog/2020-02-train-window/README.md

 // Result: 1, 3, 6, 10, 15
 ```

+It transforms the stream of numbers to a stream of intermediate results from the addition performed as `acc + item`.
-This operator is also the functional basis for Redux-style state management where we reduce a stream of actions to state objects.
+The `scan` operator is also the functional basis for Redux-style state management where we reduce a stream of actions to state objects.
-But let's get back to the basics and take a closer look at the `scan` operator.
+But let's take a closer look at the `scan` operator.

 The first argument to `scan` is a *reducer function* with two arguments itself: `acc` and `item`.
-In a way, `scan` is a bit similar to `map` here:
 The argument `item` is the emitted item from the source stream.
 Whatever we return from the function will be the next item in the stream that flows *out* of the operator.

-Of course, you should never use `scan` as an alternative to `map`!
+In a way, `scan` is similar to `map` here.
-The key difference is that the reducer also gets the result from the last emission as an argument (also called *accumulator*, hence the argument name `acc`).
+The key difference however is that the reducer also gets the result from its last emission as an argument (also called *accumulator*, hence the argument name `acc`).

 So whenever the source fires, we get the following arguments to the reducer:

-- new source item (`item`)
+- the new source item (`item`)
 - the previously calculated result (`acc`)

 On first execution, `acc` will be undefined since there is no previous calculation.
 This is why we can provide a *seed* value as the secound argument to `scan` which will be used as first value to `acc` then.

-The following code listing show the general structur of how we use `scan`:
+The following code listing shows the general structure of how we use `scan`:

 ```ts
 function reducer(acc, item) {